-- 1. On the FILE menu, click PRINT to display the Print dialog box. - 2.
-Click the ADVANCED button to display the Advanced Printing dialog box.
+- 1. On the FILE menu, click PRINT to display the PRINT dialog box. - 2.
+Click the Advanced button to display the Advanced Printing dialog box.

 - 3. Select from these options and click OK to save them. - OUTPUT METHOD There are two output methods, Print Directly to Device and Printing using the Enhanced Metafile (EMF). - PRINT DIRECTLY TO DEVICE Use this option to print your image file directly from MapInfo Professional.
 (We recommend that you use this option if you are using MapInfo Professional 6.0 or earlier only.)
 This is the default setting. - PRINT USING ENHANCED METAFILE (EMF) Use this option to generate an enhanced metafile of your MapInfo Professional image before sending it to the printer.
-This option takes advantage of current technology to shrink the spool size and print your file quicker without sacrificing quality. - PRINT BORDER FOR MAP WINDOW Select this check box to print a black border around the image you are printing.
-Clear this check box to print the image without a border.
-This check box is selected by default. - INTERNAL HANDLING FOR PRINTING TRANSPARENT VECTOR FILLS AND SYMBOLS - Special programming has been added to handle transparent fill patterns and bitmaps for vector images when you print.
-Select this check box to use this functionality or
+This option takes advantage of current technology to shrink the spool size and print your file quicker without sacrificing quality.

-- clear it to let the printer or plotter to manage this type of work.
-This check box is selected by default. - USE ROP METHOD TO DISPLAY TRANSPARENT RASTER Select this check box to allow the internal ROP (Raster Overlay by Pixel) to manage the transparent pixels when printing raster images.
+- PRINT BORDER FOR MAP WINDOW Select this checkbox to print a black border around the image you are printing.
+Clear this checkbox to print the image without a border.
+This checkbox is selected by default. - INTERNAL HANDLING FOR PRINTING TRANSPARENT VECTOR FILLS AND SYMBOLS Special programming has been added to handle transparent fill patterns and bitmaps for vector images when you print.
+Select this checkbox to use this functionality or clear it to let the printer or plotter to manage this type of work.
+This checkbox is selected by default. - USE ROP METHOD TO DISPLAY TRANSPARENT RASTER Select this checkbox to allow the internal ROP (Raster Overlay by Pixel) to manage the transparent pixels when printing raster images.
 Since the ROP Method is largely a display method, not all printers and plotters can use it.
-We recommend that you experiment with this setting until you get the results you want. - SCALE PATTERNS Select this check box to scale the fill patterns you see on the screen more closely to what the printer will produce.
+We recommend that you experiment with this setting until you get the results you want. - SCALE PATTERNS Select this checkbox to scale the fill patterns you see on the screen more closely to what the printer will produce.
 This option is selected by default.
-For advice about setting this option, see Recommendations for Effective Pattern Scaling in Chapter 2 on page 95. - PRINT RASTER IN TRUE COLOR WHEN POSSIBLE Select this check box to print your 24-bit raster or grid file images in true color.
+For advice about setting this option, see Recommendations for Effective Pattern Scaling in the MapInfo Professional User Guide (Unabridged) on the Installation CD. - PRINT RASTER IN TRUE COLOR WHEN POSSIBLE Select this checkbox to print your 24-bit raster or grid file images in true color.
 Make sure your printer settings are set to greater than 256 colors.
-This check box is selected by default.
+This checkbox is selected by default.

 The options that are selected when you initially display this dialog box are the default settings, which are set in the Output preferences.
 The Advanced Printing dialog box enables you to override the default print settings for individual windows.
 To actually change the default print settings, you must go to the Output preferences (on the Options menu, point to Preferences and Click Output) and change the print settings there.
-See Setting the MapInfo Professional Preferences in Chapter 2 on page 81 for more information.
+See Setting the MapInfo Professional Preferences in Chapter 2 on page 113 for more information.